 The device of presenting ideas within the framework of a student-teacher conversation goes back at least as far as Plato, and probably beyond.
 But thinkingMusic is itself a platform for presenting ideas, so why this ploy?

-These email conversations take place between me and “Gustave M.”.
+These email conversations took place between me and “Gustave M.”.
 “Gustave” is not a fictitious character, but a real-life, actual student of mine.
 At the same time, he represents all of the long-distance students with whom I've established long-term, teacher-student relationships.

 I hope you enjoy these conversations -- my students and I certainly have!